hth313/ladybug/doc/reference.rst

 Comparisons
 ===========

-Comparing values with the Programmer differs from what you may be used to on an HP calculator.
+Comparing values with Ladybug differs from what you may be used to on an HP calculator.
 Instead of comparing X to Y, or X to 0, you test flags set by the previous operation.
 There are three variants to this:

 To compare two numbers, use the ``CMP`` instruction which works similar to a compare  on a microprocessor.
 It performs a subtraction, setting flags according to the result and discards the numerical result.
 The actual comparison between two numbers starts with a  ``CMP``, followed by a flag conditional operation which conditionally skips the following instruction.